Joosua/UnityComponentRegistry/README.md

 # UnityComponentRegistry #
 ##What is it##
-Main focus of this project is to provide simplified way to keep track of registered components in scene and sort them in query like faction.
+Main focus of this project is to provide simplified way to keep track of registered components in scene and sort them in query like fashion.
 For example you can check if player is within a attack range:

 ```
 List<Component> targets = this.GetComponentsOfType<Player>()